State of California

 Heyman, R. E., Snarr, J. D., Slep, A. M. S., Baucom, K. J. W., & Linkh, D. J. (2020).
 Self-reporting DSM–5/ICD-11 clinically significant intimate partner violence and child abuse: Convergent and response process validity.Journal of Family Psychology, 34(1), 101–111.

-QUESTION 15 What happens after a report is made?
+QUESTION 11 What does community resource Child Abuse Councils provide?
 To select and enter your answer go to Test.